MicrosoftDocs/xamarin-docs/docs/ios/tvos/app-fundamentals/resources-data-storage.md

 As a result, your app cannot rely on previously downloaded content being available the next time it is launched.
 Your Xamarin.tvOS app should always check for the existence of required resources and download them as required.

 > [!IMPORTANT]
-> **NOTE:** While you have the ability to download other assets and resources as required, Apple warns against consuming all of the space in your app's cache, as it can lead to unpredictable results.
+> While you have the ability to download other assets and resources as required, Apple warns against consuming all of the space in your app's cache, as it can lead to unpredictable results.